 What does it cost?

-An annual subscription to the full service (caselaw database and Military Justice Handbook) costs £75 - less than the price of a fortnightly cup of your favourite coffee!
+Aspals is not run for profit.
+It is designed as an affordable service to assist defence practitioners, students of military law and international lawyers.
+An annual subscription to the full service (caselaw database and Military Justice Handbook) costs just £75 - less than the price of a fortnightly cup of your favourite coffee!
 Once you have passed through the payment process, you will be issued with a Username and Password.
 It can take up to 48 hours for your username and password to be allocated, as we process each subscription manually, in order to reduce costs.
 However, your subscription only starts from the date your Username and Password are sent to you.
 Not before.
 So you benefit from a full 12 months.
 Payment is through PayPal and can be by credit card or a Paypal account.
+For Chambers and Solicitors' firms, please contact us about the availability of a group discount.

 Subscription includes the on–line and downloadable Military Justice Handbook.
 All electronic available formats may be accessed for the one fee.
 So you can have the MJH on your iPad, Kindle, iPhone or Android, and your PC.
 Of course, you can also access the html and pdf versions over the internet.

-Subscriptions are for 12 months ("the subscription period") and will lapse at the end of that period, unless renewed.
+Subscriptions are for 12 months ("the subscription period") and will lapse at the end of that period, unless the subscription is taken out on the basis of automatic annual renewal or manually renewed.

 Subscription is personal and only for the individual whose details are registered (referred to as "a subscriber") with Aspals.
 The Password and Username issued to a subscriber must not be used by others without the prior permission of Aspals.
 In the event of a breach of this condition, Aspals reserves the right to terminate forthwith the remaining period of the subscription and, if necessary, to refuse to renew or issue a subscription.